awsomplak/secure_nextcloud_casaos/README.md

 6. No need to install cloudflared as guide but we just need copy the command that have a token.
 7. Clik copy button on command.
 Keep it on your clipboard and we going to the next step.
 8. Open the `cloudflared` application from the CasaOS dashboard it will open the cloudflared-web ui.
 9. Paste the command that we copied before and it will remove unused command cause we only need the token.
-Then klick save button and it will changed to start and klick the start button to start the cloudflared-tunnel.
+Then click save button and it will changed to start and click the start button to start the cloudflared-tunnel.
 10. Go back to Cloudflare tunnel manager, check if the tunnel is connected.
 11. Now edit the tunnel and click on **Public Hostnames** tab to add our domain pointing to our local network ip.
 12. Click on **Add a public hostname** and form will show up.